catness/100-days-of-code/README.md

 Now starting another project - a shape-matching game with Unicode fonts (not match-3).
 I already have the prototype done in LibGDX, but I want to rewrite it in pure Android code, or at least to compare and see which version turns out better.

+Update: the game is done for now!
+I'll keep testing it; meanwhile, back to the Classroom app, to implement a couple of new ideas.

 If you've decided to join, see [the official repo](https://github.com/kallaway/100-days-of-code) with all the links, official rules and stuff.